-Distinguishing Badges will be worn on Tunics, serges, Tunics, khaki drill, and Jackets, S.D.
+Distinguishing Badges will be worn on Tunics, Tunics, khaki drill, and Jackets, S.D.
 They are not to be worn on cloth tunics or greatcoats.

 Instructors of the rank of Colour-Sergeant are to wear Instructor's Badges on right forearm above the point of the cuff, other N.C.
 Officers above the chevrons on right arm, the bottom of the badge to be V-shaped into top of chevrons.
+Badges G.C.

-Badges G.I., G.L.I., will continue to be worn by N.C.
-Officers holding that rating, until either they re-qualify or are discharged.
+L.I., will continue to be worn by N.C.
+Officers holding that rating, until either they re-qualify or be discharged.

-Small Arms good shooting or distinguishing badges will be worn by ranks who qualify as Marksmen (Rifle, Lewis or Machine Gun) or a M.G.
-Rangefinder.
-The badge will cease to be worn by ranks who fail to maintain the standard of Marksmanship or M.G.
-Rangefinder at any subsequent course, or on relinquishing the rating.
+Small Arms good shooting or distinguishing badges will be worn by ranks who qualify as marksmen (Rifle, Lewis or Machine Gun) or as G. Rangefinder.
+The badge will cease to be worn by ranks who fail to maintain the standard of marksman or M.G.
+Rangefinder at any subsequent time, or on relinquishing the rating.

-N.C.O.'s who qualify as Lewis Gunners and Sergeants qualifying as Machine Gunners are not to wear the respective badges.
+N.C.O.'s who qualify as Lewis Gunners and sergeants qualifying as Machine Gunners are not wear the respective badges.

-The badge of Machine Gun Instructor will be worn in the same manner as an Instructor's Badge until the N.C.
-Officer fails to requalify or relinquishes the rating.
+The badge of Machine Gun Instructor will be worn in the same manner as an Instructor's badge until the N.C.
+Officer fails to re-qualify or relinquishes the rating.
 N.C.
-Officers also qualified as Military Training Instructors will wear that badge and not the Machine Gun Instructor badge.
+Officers also qualified Military Training Instructors will wear that badge and not the Machine Gun Instructor badge.

-28. Medals.-To be worn on the Cloth Tunic and on Service Dress clothing (Blue, Khaki or Khaki Drill) when the latter is worn as Review Order or when walking out on Sundays or landing with Church parties.
+28. Medals.-To be worn on the cloth tunic or khaki drill tunic when the latter is worn as Review order or when walking out on Sundays or landing at Church parties.
 Medals will be worn in the order laid down in K.R. & A.I., suspended from a single bar.
 The bar will be attached by threading through small holes pierced in the Cloth Tunic, Blue Serge Tunic, and Service Dress Jacket, and eyelet holes worked in the Khaki Drill Tunic.
 The position of the bar containing the medals will be:-